How did you make it to the Netherlands?

-I see that the new generation is pumped, every three-four year, with the desire to be on tv, to be The Voice.
+I see that the new generation is pumped, as early as three-four years old, with the desire to be on tv, to be The Voice.
 Would you like, you as a parent, that your daughter or son become famous, hoping that you would become famous through him/her?
 This only shows how wrong our current society is.
-I live surrounded by shows that promote the desire for success.
-This desire should be the result of a proper education and various skills to be developed.
+We are exposed to shows that promote the desire for success.
+This desire should be the result of a good school and development of a wide variety of skills.
 It means to give your child the opportunity to study but not to feed him/her daily with this idea of success.

 What’s your relation to the Romanian expat community in the Netherlands?

 Nowadays, this community is much bigger than it used to be when we got here when, to be honest, also acceptance by the Dutch society was more permissive.

 In all those years when I didn’t have any contact with the Romanian Embassy (in The Hague), I supported all initiatives being launched such as creating the Roemenië Comité by Sorin Alexandrescu, Jan Willem Bos, my husband, and others.
 I also did actively protest against the communist regime.
 After 1989, I supported the creation of the Monica Savulescu (writer) Foundation, The Romanian-Dutch Foundation, founded only from our desire to make the Romanian science and culture known to the Dutch.
 Later, there was another foundation created by Andreea Teunissen, Carmen Sylva Foundation, that took over some of our cultural objectives.